 Sit on the floor with your legs together and stretched out in front of you.
 This will pull and stretch your hamstrings to help them retain their elasticity.
 Reach out as far as you can with your legs straight on the floor and try to touch your toes if you can.
 If you’re flexible enough, you can also bend forward at the hip and lower your torso onto your legs to help further the stretch.

 You’ve probably engaged your hamstrings with heavy lifting and cardio movements.
-Try to help them remain flexible or you could have a strain in the morning afterwards.
+Try to help them remain flexible or you could have a strain in the morning afterward.

 While you’re still focused on the leg, stand up and find a wall you can use.
 Put both hands on the wall and take a step back with one leg.
 Put both heels down on the ground, stretching your calves and hamstrings as you lean into the stretch.